calliope-project/calliope/doc/user/installation.rst

 Running Calliope requires four things:

-1. The Python programming language, version 3.8 or 3.9.
+1. The Python programming language, version 3.9 to 3.11.
 2. A number of Python add-on modules (see :ref:`below for the complete list <python_module_requirements>`).
 3. A solver: Calliope has been tested with CBC, GLPK, Gurobi, and CPLEX.
 Any other solver that is compatible with Pyomo should also work.
 4. The Calliope software itself.